 It’s likely that you will arrive at the base of the basilica, an open area full of buskers, street vendors and lovers.
 Watch the scam artists try to get unsuspecting tourists to accept a string friendship bracelet and then insist they pay for it.
 Give in to your hopeless romantic and recreate the famous scene from Amelié.
 Look around for those cliché scenes of people laying on the grass and groups of tourists taking pictures.
 Take some yourself.

 It has oft been said that walking up the stairs of the park that leads to Sacré-Coeur is a rite of passage.
-Even for this hilly neighborhood, it's certainly a workout, but if that’s not an option for you, worry not!
-A nearby funicular will take you to the top effortlessly while you enjoy the amazing experience of seeing Paris grow smaller as you watch the basilica grow larger.
+Even for this hilly neighborhood, it’s certainly a workout, but if that’s not an option for you, worry not!
+The Montmartre Funicular will take you to the top effortlessly while you enjoy the amazing experience of seeing Paris grow smaller as you watch the basilica grow larger.

 Tip: The top of the dome is open to the public and is an excellent spot for capturing panoramic views.